qmk/qmk_userspace/README.md

 ### Tri-Layer

-Hold both thumb momentary layer keys `NAVIGATION` and `SYMBOL` to access the `NUMBER` layer
+Hold both thumb momentary layer keys `NAVIGATION` and `NUMBER` to access the `SYMBOL` layer

 ### One Shot Mods

-One Shot Mods is here to minimize holding and simplify layers as mods are not required on every layer.
+One Shot Mods is here to minimize holding, simplify layers, and avoid misfires from having Home Row Mods.
 Here we have bi-lateral(ish) GACS mods.

 ### Caps Word